Ever wonder how you can increase your website traffic without creating any new content?

 Well, there is one tool that you need in your arsenal:

-You can schedule posts on Buffer for different platforms, set posting time, image and more.
+You can schedule posts on Buffer for different platforms, set posting times, image, and more.
 It’s one hell of a tool!

 The one thing you should be doing right now is to pick your top 3 platforms where you are most active and have a good amount of followers.

-The reason for picking three is that it will help you focus only on those platforms which you think is good for your audience.
+The reason for picking three is that it will help you focus only on those platforms which you think are good for your audience.